csmale/tassaudio/README.md

     node -v
     npm -v

+The output should be similar to this:

 ![check-versions](images/check-versions.png)

 If required, install them first.
 Node.js can be downloaded from https://nodejs.org/ .
 This also includes the npm command.

 ## Installation
+Download the latest release from https://github.com/csmale/tassaudio/releases .

+Unpack the downloaded file (.zip or .tar.gz) into a convenient folder where the files can remain.

 Use the following command to install tassaudio:

     npm install -g